Our customers have been hired by:

 To personalize your URL, go to “view profile” and click on the pencil icon next to your LinkedIn profile URL.
 Edit your link to include your name and your name only:

 Sample created using our resume builder.
-Create your online resume here.
+See many more of our resume templates here..

 Pro Tip: You can add up to three links on LinkedIn.
 So, after linking to your online resume, link to your blog, website, or portfolio as well.
 If you’re hard up, you can link to professional social accounts.